stefanlindblad/schemeMate/README.md

 * pos? - All parameters positive?
 * neg? - All parameters negative?

+### Implemented utility functions:
+* display - prints the given input
+* exit - exits the program with the given error code
+* define - define new symbols or functions
+* set! - override existing symbols or functions

 ### Most important Limitations:
 * No garbage collection currently
 * Only supports integers